keithalewis/papers/um.md

 email: kal@kalx.net
 classoption: fleqn
 abstract: |
-	Market instruments can be bought or sold at a price and entail cash flows after they are purchased.
+	Market instruments can be bought or sold at a price and entail cash flows.
-	Every arbitrage-free model of prices and cash flows in a single currency
-	is parameterized by a positive, adapted process and a vector-valued martingale whose components are
+	Every arbitrage-free model of prices and cash flows is parameterized by a positive, adapted process and a vector-valued martingale whose components are
 	indexed by market instruments.